 Fill and Roll the Tortillas:

-Mix together the tortillas and filling, and roll each tortilla tightly around the filling, placing it seam-side down in a greased 9×13-inch baking dish.
+Toss together the tortillas and filling, and roll each tortilla snugly around the filling, seam side down in a greased 9×13-inch baking dish.

 Repeat with remaining tortillas until all are filled and in dish.